Stability of Correction Procedure via Reconstruction With Summation-by-Parts Operators for Burgers' Equation Using a Polynomial Chaos Approach: Stability in the Semidiscrete Setting

 in order to mimic integration by parts on a discrete level

-Different bases can be used like nodal Gau\ss-Legendre / Gau\ss-Lobatto-Legendre or modal Legendre bases, as described in section \ref{sec:general}.
-In the examples in section \ref{Subsec:Stability}, we choose Gau\ss-Lobatto-Legendre nodes, since with this selection, the CPR method is most similar to the FD setting and one recognises the commonalities and differences easily to the works of Pettersson et al. \cite{pettersson2009numerical, pettersson2015polynomial}.
+Different bases can be used like nodal Gauss-Legendre / Gauss-Lobatto-Legendre or modal Legendre bases, as described in section \ref{sec:general}.
+In the examples in section \ref{Subsec:Stability}, we choose Gauss-Lobatto-Legendre nodes, since this selection of CPR methods is most similar to the FD setting.
+Thus, one recognises the similarities and differences to the works of Pettersson et al. \cite{pettersson2009numerical, pettersson2015polynomial}.

-Again, in this paper we focus on numerical fluxes and present for the first time (to our knowledge) an approach to construct suitable (entropy stable and entropy conservative) numerical fluxes for the PC using SBP CPR methods.
+Again, in this paper we focus on numerical fluxes and present for the first time (to the best of our knowledge) an approach to construct suitable (entropy conservative and entropy stable) numerical fluxes for the PC using SBP CPR methods.